Kevin Durant NBA Preview vs. the Spurs

-Kevin Durant and his Phoenix Suns teammates will face the San Antonio Spurs on Tuesday at 10:00 PM ET.
+Kevin Durant and the Phoenix Suns hit the court versus the San Antonio Spurs at 10:00 PM ET on Thursday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Let's break down the prop bets available for Durant, using stats and trends to make good predictions.
+With prop bets available for Durant, let's look at some stats and trends to assist you in making good picks.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.